JNRowe/bleeter/README.rst

 For Me* state.
 It isn't intended to be used by others, but perhaps others will find it useful.

-All it currently does is fetch your friends timeline and display notification popups for new tweets.
-Nothing more and nothing less.
+All it does is fetch your friends timeline and display notification popups for new tweets.
+If your system's notification daemon supports adding actions to the popups then you'll be able to make a number of choices by clicking the buttons on the popup.

 Requirements
 ------------